alexanian/socratic-form-microscopy/_posts/2018-06-25-book-review-the-captured-economy.md

 Economists have been surprised by the slow productivity growth since the last recession.
 If there was significantly more rent-seeking now than in the past, then we would expect productivity growth to slow.

-{% include image.html src="/wp-content/uploads/fredgraph-768x309.png" alt="" caption="Image courtesy of the St. Louis Fed.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/fredgraph-768x309.png" alt="" caption="Image courtesy of the St. Louis Fed.
 I continue to appreciate that all US Government media has no copyright." %}

 In a properly functioning economy, productivity growth is largely buoyed up by new entrants to a field.
 The most productive new entrants thrive, while less productive new entrants (and some of the least productive existing players) fail.
 Over time, this gradually improves the overall productivity of an industry.
 This is the <em>creative destruction</em> you might hear economists talking glowingly about.